-Primary starter cultures are used in cheesemaking for their ability to convert the milk lactose to lactic acid, with a resulting pH drop in the milk.
+Primary starter cultures are used in cheesemaking for their ability to convert the milk lactose (a disaccharide sugar composed of glucose and galactose) to lactic acid, with a resulting pH drop in the milk.
 Not all lactic acid bacteria have the same ability to ferment lactose and are broadly grouped into homo- and hetero-fermentative bacteria.
 The difference between the two groups is due to the fermentation end-products.
 Homo-fermentative lactic acid bacteria species produce lactic acid as the primary product with an overall stoichiometry:

-1 glucose $\rightarrow$ 2 lactate + 2 ATP
+1 glucose → 2 lactate + 2 ATP